-- 4.6.15 The person responsible for application should be technically competent.
-He should possess the relevant trainings and experience, education or preferably be duly accredited as such by a competent authority (e.g. FPA). - 4.6.16 The Integrated Pesticide Management (IPM) principles and techniques should be used whenever possible to minimize the use of pesticides.
-A rotation strategy for chemical application and other crop protection measures should be employed to avoid the development of pest resistance, i.e. use different chemical groupings (e.g. organophosphates, synthetic pyrethroids, carbamates, etc.) of pesticides.

-- 4.6.17 The tank mixing of more than two (2) chemicals should be avoided, unless recommended by FPA, or specified in the product label. - 4.6.18 Growers/applicators should observe established Pre-harvest Intervals (PHIs) or the period between chemical application and harvest. - 4.6.19 Appropriate warning signs should be placed on a newly applied or is being applied area. - 4.6.20 Workers should use well-maintained protective clothing during applications and observe established Re-entry Periods. - 4.6.21 Ground or aerial application of chemicals should be managed appropriately to minimize the risk of spray drift to neighboring properties and environmentally sensitive areas.
+- 4.6.3.1 The person responsible for application should be technically competent.
+He should possess the relevant trainings and experience, education or preferably be duly accredited as such by a competent authority (e.g., FPA). - 4.6.3.2 The Integrated Pesticide Management (IPM) principles and techniques should be used whenever possible to minimize the use of pesticides.
+A rotation strategy for chemical application and other crop protection measures should be employed to avoid the development of pest resistance, i.e., use different chemical groupings (e.g., organophosphates, synthetic pyrethroids, carbamates, etc.) of pesticides. - 4.6.3.3 The tank mixing of more than two (2) chemicals should be avoided, unless recommended by FPA, or specified in the product label. - 4.6.3.4 Growers/applicators should observe established Pre-Harvest Intervals (PHIs) or the period between chemical application and harvest. - 4.6.3.5 Appropriate warning signs should be placed on a newly applied or is being applied area. - 4.6.3.6 Workers should use well-maintained protective clothing during applications and observe established Re-entry Periods. - 4.6.3.7 Ground or aerial application of chemicals should be managed appropriately to minimize the risk of spray drift to neighboring properties and environmentally sensitive areas.
 In such cases, areas applied with pesticides should be marked with appropriate warning signs for public safety.

-Safety and Welfare of Authorized Worker/s during Application
+4.6.4 Safety and Welfare of Authorized Worker/s During Application

-- 4.6.22 Authorized farm workers should be trained on the proper handling (e. g. application) of crop protection products. (for TWG discussions). - 4.6.23 Material safety data sheets (MSDS) or safety instructions from approved labels should be made readily available for reference. - 4.6.24 First aid facilities (e.g. kits) should be readily available to treat workers of minor cuts and bruises and those that have been accidentally contaminated with chemicals prior to medical attention/treatment in a hospital. - 4.6.25 First-aid and emergency instructions should be documented and conspicuously displayed in strategic locations. - 4.6.26 Authorized workers who are directly handling and applying chemicals should undergo pre-employment, periodic/annual and exit medical check-up to ensure their health and welfare.
+- 4.6.4.1 Authorized farm workers should be trained on the proper handling (e. g. application) of crop protection products. - 4.6.4.2 Material safety data sheets (MSDS) or safety instructions from approved labels should be made readily available for reference. - 4.6.4.3 First aid facilities (e.g., kits) should be readily available to treat workers of minor cuts and bruises and those that have been accidentally contaminated with chemicals prior to medical attention/treatment in a hospital. - 4.6.4.4 First-aid and emergency instructions should be documented and conspicuously displayed in strategic locations. - 4.6.4.5 Authorized workers who are directly handling and applying chemicals should undergo pre-employment, periodic/annual and exit medical check-up to ensure their health and welfare.